-Cloudflare Filters API · Cloudflare Firewall Rules docs
+Cloudflare Filters API

 May be associated with a firewall rule declaring that the request should be blocked.

-Use Rules Lists within a filter to refer collectively to a group of IP addresses.
+Use IP Lists within a filter to refer collectively to a group of IP addresses.
 Refer to the Rules List API for more information.

-Before getting started with the Cloudflare Filters API, familiarize yourself with Firewall Rules expressions.
-For a complete reference, see Firewall Rules language.
+Before getting started with the Cloudflare Filters API, familiarize yourself with rule expressions .
+For a complete reference, refer to Rules language .

 Differences from other Cloudflare APIs